vrtnis/void-builder/README.md

 ## What it does

 This repo hosts GitHub Actions.
-These actions build all the Void assets (.dmg, .zip, etc), and then store them on a release in the [`voideditor/binaries`](https://github.com/voideditor/binaries/releases) repo, and then set the latest version in the [`voideditor/versions`](https://github.com/voideditor/versions) repo so the versions can be tracked for updating.
+These actions build all the Void assets (.dmg, .zip, etc), and then they store them on a release in the [`voideditor/binaries`](https://github.com/voideditor/binaries/releases) repo, and then they set the latest version in the [`voideditor/versions`](https://github.com/voideditor/versions) repo so the versions can be tracked for updating.

 ## Auto-updates in Void